 Bio-Based, Non-Toxic Quick Break Degreasers

-New heavy-duty industrial degreasers are now available which are actually more effective than the toxic, dangerous product they replace.
-Non-toxic, quick break degreasers that lift oil based soils without causing an emulsion are the leading solution to safe, eco-friendly industrial degreasing.
+New heavy-duty industrial degreasers are now available which are actually more effective than the toxic, dangerous productd they replace.
+Non-toxic, quick break degreasers that lift oil-based soils without causing an emulsion are the leading solution to safe, eco-friendly industrial degreasing.

-Derived from natural ingredients these bio-based degreasers are safe for workers, eco-friendly and lead the better waste water quality by enabling full separation of oil and other hydrocarbons in oil water separators.
+Derived from natural ingredients, these bio-based degreasers are safe for workers, eco-friendly and lead to better waste water quality by enabling full separation of oil and other hydrocarbons in oil water separators.